GodKnowss/GodKnowss.github.io/_pages/about.md

 Greetings.
 I am currently a graduate student at Purdue University, supported by the Ross Fellowship and the Presidential Award Scholarship.
 Prior to this, I earned my B.S. in Electrical Engineering with Summa Cum Laude from the University of Florida, Gainesville, FL.

-My research interests include communication systems, digital design (FPGA & SDR), control systems, information theory, and related areas such as stochastic processes, signal processing, and coding theory.
+My research interests include communication systems, digital design (FPGA & SDR), control systems, information theory, and related areas such as machine learning, stochastic processes, signal processing, and coding theory.
 ---
 ### Recent Work
 - New Active Feedback Coding Scheme